jinjiaho/tic-tac-toe/README.md

 - To improve keyboard navigation on forms (enter to submit, tab indices)
 - Improve colour scheme

-### Coding improvements
+### System improvements

 - Some functions may be missing input validation
+- To remove the unused images created by Docker every build

 ### Performance Improvements

-- To remove the unused images created by Docker every build
 - To remove logs

 ### Bugs